nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Updated the Trello and Whiteboard documentation for the LingoBingo project with ideas sparked from yesterday's conversation, and whatever occurred to me overnight.

+In one of the forums I follow, a user is asking if folks are interested in learning about Streams...which is on my list of things to do, so that could be a nice additional resource!

 ## Sunday 2-Oct-2022

 Met with my project cohort and reviewed the Trello board work items, updating and closing a few of them.
 There is a lingering issue of the full-page refresh when State is updated.
 Normally that wouldn't be a problem except the refresh causes the words to randomize again, which is a bug.
 We think that changing the location where the wordlist is imported and randomized will fix the problem, so I'll work on that and see what I can come up with.
 Ideas: